timhilliard/Drupal-Core-Git-Patches/README.txt

 1. If your docroot is NOT already under git version control initialize your docroot as a git repository: run 'git init' from the top-level of the docroot
 2. Optional (if your docroot is NOT managed by git, and you want to see files changed), add the status of all current files to Git: run 'git add .'
-3. Clear out the version numbers from the core module .info files: run ~/path/to/script/rmv_dpl-version_nums.sh
+3. For Drupal ONLY (NOT pressflow):  Clear out the version numbers from the core module .info files: run ~/path/to/script/rmv_dpl-version_nums.sh.
+You might want to check to see that the patch does not modify the version numbers.
 4. Commit this (optional): git commit -m "Remove version numbers for core module .info files"
 5. Apply the patch: git apply /path/to/patches/drupal/drupal-7.10.patch
 6. Optional, commit the changes: git apply -am "Commit Message"